singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

 1. Return to the Horizon Cloud Service Administration Console, where the imported VM is displayed.

-2. Horizon Cloud Service automates the customization of the golden image VM, the green dot appears under Status, and the status changes to Active when the process is complete.
+2. Horizon Cloud Service automates the customization of the golden image VM, the green dot appears under Status, and the status changes to **Import Successful** when the process is complete.

 For more information, see _VMware Horizon Cloud Service on Microsoft Azure Administration Guide_(```https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html```), and search the guide for **Create a Master Virtual Machine Automatically from the Microsoft Azure Marketplace**.